-Full Replacement Cost may be more expensive, but it gives you peace of mind if your property was robbed or damaged.
-Your mortgage lender (or leaseholder) may require you to pay for full Replacement Cost in your commercial property insurance to protect their investment.
+A full replacement cost policy may be more expensive, but it gives you peace of mind if your property was robbed or damaged.
+Your mortgage lender (or leaseholder) may require you to pay for full replacement cost to protect their investment.
 Be sure to look at your mortgage and any other business loan agreements carefully.

 How Much Will You Be Paid for a Claim?

-Regardless of the policy you choose, the items you’re insuring need to be well-documented to receive the proper coverage.
+Regardless of the policy you choose, the personal property you’re insuring needs to be well-documented to receive the proper coverage for a covered claim.
 If your business keeps detailed inventory records this may be sufficient.
 If your business contains any valuables—such as antiques—make sure they’re appraised and you’ve kept a record of their worth off the premises.

 Get a Free Quote

 Debating actual cash value vs replacement cost can be tricky (with homeowners insurance or commercial insurance).
 We encourage you to speak to an insurance agent who is knowledgeable in the area that can help walk you through the different coverage options (even guaranteed cost coverage).